-Your DARS provides up-to-date details such as transfer credits, waivers, substitutions, and grade changes.
+Your degree audit provides up-to-date details such as transfer credits, waivers, substitutions, and grade changes.
 Only this document should be used in determining the classes you need for degree completion.
 Do not rely on this website or your major department checklist to make registration choices.
-Only the DARS is personalized for you and reflects your individual situation.
+Only the degree audit is personalized for you and reflects your individual situation.

-Set up an appointment with your advisor and remember to bring a printed copy of your most recent DARS to all advisement meetings.
+Set up an appointment with your advisor and remember to bring a printed copy of your most recent degree audit to all advisement meetings.

 Step 2: View the Master List of Courses

 Select the semester and year.
 The column labeled RESTRICTIONS indicates who is able to enroll in a specific section.
 For example, if your major code is 7820, you may enroll in courses with a 7820 restriction.
 Any student can enroll in a section with no restrictions, provided they have met the pre- or co-requisite criteria.
 These courses are typically offered through Liberal Arts or may be your related area courses.